MCPCapital/HarmonizeProject/README.md

 Pull requests are encouraged and accepted!
 Whether you have some code changes or enhancements to the readme, feel free to open a pull request.

 Please see the license file at the root level of the source code for the applicable license.

+Development credits to Matthew C. Pilsbury and Ares N. Vlahos.